fengyuruhui98/File/write/Daily/癸卯日志/April.md

 Morning I planned to watch the game of UEFA between Cherrls and Royal Madrid, and found I was so asleepy that didn't get up early.
 Morning, at about 8:45am, went to the canteen and then went to the Linlou village and that Wumin paid the bill and when we arrived at Linlou village we met Guoxiaodong at the village, Guoxiaodong gave Wumin ten bottle of cigerate of Hengda pai and Wumin gave me one which costs ￥100.00 expensive...
 Then at aftenoon, Guo went to meeting and told that we would had dinner at the restaurant, and ordered for us a cup of coffee, I ordered the Americano.
-Then at about 18:30pm we went back to the hotel and then we went to the Laochu the second store and met Guoxiaodong at the store, then
+Then at about 18:30pm we went back to the hotel and then we went to the Laochu the second store and met Guoxiaodong at the store, then we ate at the Laochu third store.
+Guoxiaodong made a speech, we talked a lot and I drunk a lot.
+We talked about the life, the Buddhism, the philosophy, the true life, the poem of Gibran, "the sand and the foam" translated by BIngxin.
+Then when we got hotel, I called CHN and we talked some, Last, she asked me for a glass of milk which cost me twenty.

 # 23:19 Fri, Apr 14, 2023